ScottMorse/vveb-audio/README.md

 _I vvant to make a virtual audio processing graph_

+This is a project in early development for a suite of useful TypeScript packages on top of the Web Audio API.

 Goals:
 * Create a core package of utilities on top of the Web Audio API that allow the optional usage of `standardized-audio-context` in place of the native API
   * This package can also export advanced type utilities on top of the native Web Audio types (or `standardized-audio-context`)